-- Announced in Friday assembly which class is the attendance winner of the week - Children receive an attendance bear if they are 'Class of the Week' - Attendance published weekly on school website - Attendance for the month will be shown in the school newsletter - Certificate for 100% attendance to be handed out in assemblies every half term - 100% attendance celebrated termly through raffle draw with prize. - A letter is sent to parents whose child's has less than 95% informing them that they have fallen below the national expectation. - Meetings are held with parents whose children consistently fall behind the 90% - If required parental contracts to ensure attendance of the children.
+- Announced in Friday assembly which class is the attendance winner of the week - Children receive an attendance bear if they are 'Class of the Week' - Attendance published weekly on school website - · Attendance for the month will be shown in the school newsletter - A letter is sent to parents whose child's has less than 95% informing them that they have fallen below the national expectation. - Meetings are held with parents whose children consistently fall behind the 90% - If required parental contracts to ensure attendance of the children.